HOW PRO-LIFE LAWS SAVE LIVES

 Extensive research from outside Minnesota confirms that various kinds of pro-life laws—informed consent laws, parental involvement requirements, bans on public funding of abortion—help reduce the number of abortions.
 A study published in the journal State Politics & Policy Quarterly, for example, concludes that "several types of state-level anti-abortion legislation result in statistically significant declines in both the abortion rate and the abortion ratio."
 The federal Hyde Amendment, which prohibits most taxpayer funding of abortion through Medicaid, has prevented more than two million abortions, according to a 2016 analysis.

 Although the U.S. Supreme Court (beginning in 1973 with Roe v.
-Wade) has imposed legalized abortion nationwide, certain laws can still be enacted for the benefit of unborn children and their mothers.
+Wade) has imposed legalized abortion nationwide, certain laws can still be enacted for the protection and benefit of unborn children and their mothers.
 MCCL has led the effort to pass such measures in Minnesota.
 These laws are saving lives today.
 Here are some examples.